boltpkg/bolt/README.md

 ![Diagram: Project with many packages](https://raw.githubusercontent.com/boltpkg/assets/master/diagram-monorepo.png)

-This is the idea behind "workspaces" = packages, grouped inside a single repo, also called "monorepo" ([more about this approach](https://yarnpkg.com/blog/2017/08/02/introducing-workspaces/)).
+This is the idea behind "workspaces".

-Note: does that remind you of a tool called [lerna](https://github.com/lerna/lerna)?
-Indeed, bolt is a new take at solving some of the same problems.

 #### What are workspaces?

-Within a project, a workspace is just a directory with its own `package.json`.
+A _workspace_ is like any other node package: It's just a directory with its own `package.json`.

+Workspaces are grouped into a single "project".
+A _project_ is also just a node package at the root of your repository.
+This is sometimes referred to as a "monorepo", but we prefer the term "multi-package repo".

 ```
 project